digitalbazaar/bedrock-ledger-storage-mongodb/README.md

   if(err) {
     throw new Error('Block update failed:', err);
   }

   console.log('Block update succeeded.');
 });
 ```

-### Delete a Block
+### Remove a Block

-Delete a block in the ledger given a block hash and a set of options.
+Remove a block in the ledger given a block hash and a set of options.

 * blockHash - the block with the given hash to delete in the ledger.
 * options - a set of options used when deleting the block.